FSReed/Coursera----Machine-Learning/README.md

 # Overall Description

 Actually, this is the course that guides me to the world of Computer Science.
-I don't know how to finish the optional labs when I started learning this course, but now after the study of CS61A, I come back and try to finish all the optional labs on my own.
-And this is the reason why all notes you see in this repo were created a half year ago before this repo is created.
+I don't even know how to use the optional labs when I first started learning this course, but now, after the study of CS61A, I come back and try to finish all the optional labs on my own.
+And this is the reason why many notes you see in this repo were created a half year ago before this repo is created.
-Meanwhile, this is a good chance for me to learn markdown and some LaTex.
+Meanwhile, this is a good chance for me to learn Markdown and some easy LaTex.

+- Typed on 2023-11-6

 ## Course Link